 Robert Dean "Bob" Ferry was born on May 31, 1937 in St. Louis, Missouri.
 He attended Cleveland High School and Saint Louis University.

 At 6'8", Ferry played most of his basketball days as a center.
 He was selected by the St. Louis Hawks with the seventh pick of the 1959 NBA Draft.
-Bob played ten seasons in the NBA with the Hawks, Detroit Pistons, and eventually the Baltimore Bullets.
-After his playing career ended, he became an assistant coach.
-After a short period as an assistant coach he became the general manager for the Washington Bullets, where he won the NBA Executive of the Year Award in 1979 and 1982.
-Ferry was also the general manager of the Washington Bullets when they won NBA championship in 1978.
+Bob played ten seasons in the NBA with the Hawks, Detroit Pistons and eventually with the Baltimore Bullets.
+After his playing career ended, he became an assistant with the Bullets.
+After a short period as an assistant coach, he became the general manager for the Washington Bullets where he won the NBA Executive of the Year Award in 1979 and 1982.
+Ferry was also the General Manager of the Washington Bullets when they won the NBA championship in 1978.